Boeing cuts 787 production as new structural problem discovered | Business

 Boeing cuts 787 production as new structural problem discovered

 The U.S. planemaker's 737 MAX and 787 have been afflicted by electrical defects and other issues since late last year, and it only resumed deliveries of the 787 in March after a five-month hiatus.
 "We will continue to take the necessary time to ensure Boeing airplanes meet the highest quality prior to delivery," Boeing said.
+The FAA said it will review data to "determine whether similar modifications should be made on 787s already in commercial service."
 In June, Boeing booked 146 jet orders.

 For the year so far, the company has delivered 156 jets of all types, compared with 157 for all of 2020, it said.
 The latest new issue, first reported by Reuters on Monday, involved gaps where components are joined together in a forward pressure bulkhead, the U.S. Federal Aviation Administration said.